 Inner child wounds, or attachment wounds, can happen when a child experiences a traumatic experience.
 It is the emotional and biological responsibility of parents and guardians to create a safe environment for their children, but unfortunately, this doesn’t always happen.
 Some parents and guardians don’t accept this responsibility, aren’t aware of this responsibility, or don’t have the capacity to fill this responsibility.

 The four inner child wounds are:

 - Abandonment wound.
-If you were abandoned as a child, you may have a fear of being alone or being left out.
+If you were abandoned as a child, you may fear being alone or left out.

 - Trust wound.
 If the adults in your life didn’t protect you from danger, you may feel insecure or afraid of getting hurt.

 - Guilt wound.
 If you were made to feel guilty as a child, you may not like to ask for favors or set boundaries.

 - Neglect wound.
 Experiencing neglect as a child can lead to low self-esteem, repressed emotions, and difficulty saying no.

 Know the Signs